mwczapski/windows_vscode_development_in_linux_docker_container/README.md

 To force the removal of a non-empty git repository add the command line argument `-f yes`.

-Be cautious when exercising this funcitonality to make sure that you don't delete a repository tht you don't want to delete.
-To be safe, back up the repository first, so that you can reciver.
+Be cautious when exercising this funcitonality to make sure that you don't delete a repository that you don't want to delete.
+To be safe, back up the repository first, so that you can recover.

 [Top](#git-docker-container-for-vs-code-remote-container-development)